Flat Holography & Holographic Renormalization: Scalar Field: Holographic renormalization of the free scalar action

 \section{Holographic renormalization of the free scalar action}

 This section presents the details of the construction of the counterterm according to the previous strategy.
 We restrict to $N=1$ in accordance with the two gauges we have selected for the analysis of this paper.
-To solve the free Hamilton--Jacobi equation, we use a counterterm ansatz of the form
+To solve the free Hamilton-Jacobi equation, we use a counterterm ansatz of the form

 where $f$ is a symmetric differential operator on the slice.
 Inserting \eqref{eq:AnsatzCounterterms} into \eqref{eq:HamiltonJacobi_general} we get\footnote{We use the symmetry of $f$ as $\int \dt^d X \sqrt{|h|} \,\Phi_1 \,(f \Phi_2) =\int \dt^d X \sqrt{|h|}\, (f \Phi_1)\, \Phi_2 $ for all $\Phi_{1,2}$. }